 In What Ways Do The Sole E35 And The E95 Differ?

 There are a few differences to consider, though.
 The E35 has a slightly smaller LCD display than the E95.
 Its flywheel is also lighter, weighing 25 pounds as opposed to the E95’s 27.
-The E95 also wins by weight limit (400 pounds vs. 350), but costs more by about $500 online.
+The E95 elliptical machine also wins by weight limit (400 pounds vs. 350), but costs more by about $500 online.
 Let’s take a closer look at each difference.

 Sole E35 Vs. E95 – Console Differences